-- In Alberta, an elementary teacher is required to have three credits in mathematics, which does not have to include an instructional methods course.
-This differs from Quebec where elementary teachers are required to take a minimum of nine credits in mathematics, but most take between 12 and 15 credits.
+- In Alberta, an elementary teacher is required to have three credits in mathematics...This differs from Quebec where elementary teachers are required to take a minimum of nine credits in mathematics, but most take between 12 and 15 credits.

 • Numeracy should be considered an essential component in all subjects.